mariusciotir/ubuntu-vagrant/README.md

-# Ubuntu VM with Concourse CI/JenkisX
+# Ubuntu VM with Concourse CI/JenkisX and ELK/EFK

+due to stupid WSL 2 which does not work if port 53 is used, so you can not use Docker and VitualBox at the same time

 ## Prereq
 - Virtualbox